ahmadAzhar98/ahmadAzhar98/README.md

 - 🎓 I’m currently pursuing MS in AI from LUMS.
 - 👯 I’m looking to collaborate with like minded and cooperative individuals to build our own product.
-- Favorite hobby : working out 🏋🏻
+- Favorite hobby : working out 🏋🏻.
-- 💬 Ask me about MLOps and fullstack development 💻
+- 💬 Ask me about MLOps and Fullstack development.
 - 📫 How to reach me: [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?logo=linkedin)](https://www.linkedin.com/in/ahmad-azhar10/)

 ## 🛠️ Tech Stack